zlkca/codeforge/README.md

 - Your project use restful api, and use http POST /search/entityName for search api (mandatory for services)
 - Your project's restful api with query is like https://example.com/path/to/page?name=ferret&color=purple
 - If you want to use redux thunk ( --thunk option ), your entity need to have _id field.
 The _id is use for thunk update item in the list.
+- Your project use jest as unit test framework

 ## Installation